Our Curriculum: Qualifications, Skills and Values

 In its high valuation of skills and values- as well as academic subjects- the SHS Curriculum reflects the educational values of our community and offers opportunity for Achievement in 3 key areas: Qualifications, Skills and Values.

-In the Broad General Education all S1/2/3 students experience a wide range of subjects across the curricular areas of English and Modern Languages, Maths and Numeracy, Social Subjects, Science, Technologies and Enterprise, Expressive Arts and Health and Wellbeing.
+In the Broad General Education all S1/2/3 students experience a wide range of subjects across the curricular areas of English, Performing Arts and Modern Languages, Maths and Numeracy, Social Subjects, Science, Creativity and Design, and Health and Wellbeing.
 Students also experience the SHS Golden Skills course and, from 2020, S1 and S2 students have an enriched opportunity to put their Golden Skills and Values into action across a range of Volunteering, Enterprise and Employability contexts and progression in these areas is available in S3 and beyond.
 Throughout the curriculum, it is the responsibility of all SHS teachers to plan and promote Literacy, Numeracy, Digital Literacy, Employability and Health and Wellbeing as well as our Values in Action ethos.

 From S1 to S6, all students are encouraged to engage in extra curricular life at SHS, to take opportunities to develop their leadership and to engage in the House System and school events.
 In all of these areas, students will have further opportunity to develop their confidence and contribute to their school by putting their Golden Skills and their Values into action.